ddpbsd/ossec-docs/docs/manual/installation/install-source.rst

         # ./install.sh

 3. The OSSEC manager listens on UDP port 1514.
 Any firewall sbetween the agents and the manager will need to allow this traffic.
+An agent may have to be added for `ossec-remoted` to listen on port 1514.

 4. The server, agent, and hybrid installations will require additional configuration.
    More information can be found on the `Managing the agents page <../agent/agent-management.html>`_.